Mollie Katzen’s 5 Essentials for Becoming a Great Home Cook

-Next week on September 17, Mollie will release her 12th book, The Heart of the Plate: Vegetarian Recipes for a New Generation, so we thought this would be a perfect time to sit down with her and discover what she thinks is essential for home cooks to know, have or do.
+When Mollie released her 12th book, The Heart of the Plate: Vegetarian Recipes for a New Generation, we thought it was a perfect time to sit down with her and discover what she thinks is essential for home cooks to know, have, or do.

 Mollie Katzen’s 5 Essentials for Becoming a Great Home Cook